guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 Atlas and Navigator ignore the reality above and only track transforms between Hive/Impala tables via HQL.
-These two tools really only track lineage for Hive transactions.
+These two tools really only track lineage for supported engines like Hive.
 This works just fine until you introduce a source outside of Hive or an unsupported transformation technology (for example, Spark, Pig) and now your lineage is broken!
-Furthermore, it presents a very low-level and almost meaningless explanation of what is going on unless you are a DBA.
-With Kylo, we want to provide something more meaningful and reliable.
+With Kylo, we want to provide something more meaningful and reliable regardless of the technology used.

 A feed in our metadata model is a 1st class entity representing a meaningful movement of data.
 Feeds generally process data between